objornstad/oshinys/README.md

 the phase plane and with simulated and transfer function derived periodograms

-The HOWTO details how to get the package installed and any the shinyApp's up and running
+The HOWTO details how to get the package installed and any of the shinyApp's up and running

 All code was written by Ottar N. Bjornstad (onb1@psu.edu) and is licensed under the CC-BY-NC Creative Commons attribution-noncommercial license (http://creativecommons.org/licenses/by-nc/3.0/).
 Please share & remix non-commercially, mentioning its origin.

-To change or modify any of the apps, edit the allapps3.R source-file in the "source/oshinys/R/directory" please update me with any improvements (as per the CC-BY-NC lisence)
+To change or modify any of the apps, edit the allapps3.R source-file in the "source/oshinys/R/directory" please update me with any improvements (as per the CC-BY-NC lisence).